Doctor Doctor season 4

 The fourth season of Doctor Doctor (known as The Heart Guy outside of Australasia), an Australian drama television series, premiered on Nine Network on 5 February 2020.
 The season will consist of 10 episodes.
-In the United Kingdom, Sweden, and the United States, the show was released in November and December of 2019.
+In the United Kingdom, Sweden, and the United States, the show was released in November and December 2019.

 This season will see Dustin Clare, Kate Jenkinson and Robyn Nevin joining the cast.

 Season four was intended to premiere on Nine in late 2019; however, it was delayed until 5 February 2020.
 It received its world premiere in the United Kingdom on Drama on 16 November 2019.